FrisovanDijk/Twenty-of-Time/README.md

 ### Editing the colors
 For this, you will need to use SASS.
 This is a css preprocessor.
 The project uses several sass files, so you will need to do this locally with a compiler.
 I use [koala](http://koala-app.com/).
 Inside the theme folder, open `partials/_variables.scss' and edit the colors at will.
 It already has a list of colors that go well with the theme.
 <br>Here I assume that you already have some experience with this kind of thing.
 If not, feel free to [contact me](/contact) and I will see if I can do anything to help.

+## Acknowledgements
+My thanks to [Greg Rickaby](https://github.com/gregrickaby) for supplying the Genesis Sample theme in a ready SASS structure.